Idolina Landolfi

 Maria Idolina Landolfi (born 19 May 1958 in Rome – died 27 June 2008 in Florence) was an Italian novelist, poet and literary critic.
 She was daughter of the writer Tommaso Landolfi and the principal curator of his works.

 In 1996 she founded the Landolfian Studies Center, of which she was the president until her death.
-He collaborated on the cultural pages of the newspaper Il Giornale until May 2008.
+She collaborated on the cultural pages of the newspaper Il Giornale until May 2008.

 Her personal library was donated to the Humanist Library of Siena.